Dhanuja-Kavindra/logbert/notebook/README.md

 - **HDFS Notebook**: Runs LogBERT on the HDFS dataset.
 - **BGL Notebook**: Runs LogBERT on the BGL dataset.

-Ensure that the datasets are correctly placed in the `~/.dataset` directory before execution.
+Ensure that the datasets are correctly placed in the `~/.dataset` directory before execution (follow steps in notebook).

 ---